smsgoldberg/connect4avocados/tic-tac-toe/README.md

 ####
 I want to be able to have two players
-Players should be able to drop an X or O (depending on which player they are) in the spot of their choice Players should be able to take turns
+Players should be able to drop an X or O (depending on which player they are) in the spot of their choice upon clicking Players should be able to take turns
 Game should inform us when there's a win or a tie